 Radiation therapy is a critical component of cancer treatment.
 However, hair loss due to radiation therapy can be emotionally and psychologically challenging for individuals.
 It’s not merely a physical change but a transformation that affects self-esteem and body image.
 Dealing with changes in appearance can trigger a range of emotions, including anxiety, depression, and loss of confidence.
 It’s essential for individuals experiencing radiation hair loss to seek support from professionals, support groups, and loved ones to navigate these emotional challenges and other radiation therapy side effects.

-8 Ways to Manage Hair Loss from Radiation Therapy
+How to Manage Hair Loss From Radiation Therapy?

 Dealing with radiation-induced hair loss can be emotionally challenging, but there are several ways you can manage and cope with this temporary side effect effectively.